 Signs of Pain in Dogs

-Signs of pain in dogs can be obvious, like limping or yelping.
-Sometimes, however, signs can be difficult to detect.
+Signs of pain in dogs can be obvious, like limping or yelping, or they can be more subtle and difficult to detect.
 The following behaviors may indicate your dog is in pain:

 - Not playing as much